 It was nearing the end of the Summer holidays, and we decided to squeeze in one last weekend away before the early mornings and school run chaos begun.
-We had visited York earlier in the year where we camped at The Camping and Caravanning Club site: Sheriff Hutton.
-We had such a lovely weekend, so when the people at Travelodge invited us to stay at their new hotel – York Central Layerthorpe, we decided we would love to return and see what else York had to offer.
+We had visited York earlier in the year and had such a lovely weekend, we decided to head back and book into the Travelodge York Central Layerthorpe

 Travelodge York Layerthorpe is a brand new 128 room hotel.
 It is well positioned overlooking the River Foss, just outside the City of York and approximately a ten minute walk into the city centre.

 Our family room had a neutral contemporary decor, with a king size bed, and two additional beds for the girls.
 We also had a small travel cot in the corner already set up for our little man.
 The Dreamer beds had plump cushions and a warm thick duvet.
 There was a cooler system, a TV with freeview on the wall, and a kettle with ample tea and coffee.

 The en suite bathroom had a white suite and a shower over the bath, with a large mirror and great lighting.

 The Travelodge York Central Layerthorpe has an on-site restaurant and bar for drinks, breakfast, snacks, and evening meals.
 There is also an option for late night snacks.
 The menu offers a good choice of pub style food including pizza, burgers, salads and pasta, and sharing dishes which we sampled on the Friday night.
 Another note is that for those travelling with little ones, we found the restaurant to be really family friendly with high chairs available and the staff bought over colouring sheets and crayons for the girls which was a lovely touch.

 We pre-booked breakfast each morning, which is served between 8-11 on the weekend and available for £8.25 per person – and the best bit… kids under 16 eat for free.